aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

         8:         # other than possibly codecs.lookup(), which is why we raise
         9:         # it directly here for our example.
     -->10:         raise LookupError("Fake message")
-       11:     except Exception as e:
+       11:     except LookupError as e:

             LookupError: <class LookupError>